brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 ## Usage

-In my currently evolving workflows, AI fulfills a few very specific pair programming roles to augment my work with discovery and agentic iteration.
+In my currently evolving workflows, AI fulfills a burgeoning role to augment my work with discovery and agentic iteration.

 ### Discovery